SomthingInteresting/IG_API_Test/README.md

 We will solely focus on using the demo account for this project.
 You can find out more about the demo account [here](https://labs.ig.com/gettingstarted).

-The Javascript tests are written using Jest and the Java tests are written using JUnit 5.
+The Javascript tests will be written using Jest and the Java tests using JUnit 5.

+## Current Version Screenshot (Java)

 ## Table of Contents